Top Cheapest Food Delivery App in 2026

 - Setup fee: $99

-- Hosting fee: $49/month per location
+- Hosting fee: $49 per month per location

 Customer Fees

-- Delivery fee: 10%
+- Delivery fee: 10% (varies)

-- Service fee: 10%–15%
+- Service fee: 10%–15% (varies)

-Fees Not Charged: There are no commissions on Grubhub Direct (own orders), no additional hidden fees beyond processing and optional hosting/setup.
+Fees not charged: There are no commissions on Grubhub Direct (own orders), no additional hidden fees beyond processing and optional hosting/setup.

 4. Robomart